do-not-track-me/isothiazoline-allergy/README.md

 To make things a bit easier though, i'll refer to the substance as MI in the rest of the page

-# How can you help me / someone else with this allergy?
+# How can you help?

 I don't expect anyone to know which products contain MI and which don't (especially since it's not always listed on the package).